NordThing/ECGAnalysis/README.md

+Latest update: 2022-10-08
 # ECGAnalysis
 Collecting information about differents types and trying to use already existing software.
 We will build a backend and a frontend with the capabilites to review the waveforms and do beat annotations.
 A good resource to find software is physionet.org

+Today there are many waveforms that could be read.
+The most common sense to be .ishne and .edf and .edf+ There are of course a lot more formats

 # ECGAnalysis